Topic: DMD0225

 DLV3 = 006 (0x0006)

-The Initialize Data instruction will extract the lower Byte of each DLV location (using the :UB and :B cast operators) and place them into the 4 Bytes of the DWord location D0 in the proper order.
+The Initialize Data instruction will extract the lower Byte (:B0) of each DLV location (using the :UB and :B cast operators) and place them into the 4 Bytes of the DWord location D0 in the proper order.

-TCP Port Number - the port number of the Do-more that will receive the data.
+TCP Port Number is the port number of the Do-more that will receive the data.
 The default value of 28784 (0x7070) is typically the correct number for Do-more protocol.
 This can be any constant value between 0 and 65535, or any readable numeric location containing a value in that range.

 If no remote password is selected, the connection will be established using the Default User account.
-If that account exists on the remote system AND that account has Write Data privilege the connection will be made and the read data operations will be processed.
+If that account exists on the remote system AND that account has Write Data privilege the connection will be made and the write data operations will be processed.
 If the Default User does not exist a connection cannot be established and thus the WX operation will fail.
 If the Default User account has been changed to NOT have Write Data privilege the write data operations cannot be processed.

 If a remote password is selected, the connection will be made using the password specified below.
 If that account exists on the remote system AND that account has Write Data privilege the connection will be made and the write data operations will be processed.
 If a connection cannot be made using the specified the password the connection cannot be established and the WX operation will fail.
 If the account specified by the password does NOT have Write Data privilege the write data operations cannot be processed.